The world of finance and investing is not pretty in general.

 - Old old: 11 millions dollars were already lost in bitcoin scams, source: coindesk.
 An old paper about bitcoin scams.

 - Karpeles admitted in a Japanese court that he is responsible for the bot Willy fraudulent trading.
-However if bitcoin went up a lot it made things worse for Gox and made eventually Gox collapse.
+However if bitcoin went up a lot, these bots made things worse for Gox, and made eventually Gox collapse.

-- Now stable coins could be a source of instability.
+- Stable coins could be a source of instability.
 Researches also claim that stable coins can help to pump the price of bitcoin.
-Wicked.

 - In general, bitcoin exchanges are weak links and naive customers think that their money is safe there, while in fact it isn’t.
 They all have a huge pile of deposits growing every month, more deposits than withdrawals.
-How do you know the money is still there?
-The typical scenario is that money will be missing for years, and most people will not notice (Karpeles had this problem).
+If so how do you know the money is still there?
+A typical scenario is that money will be missing for years, and most people will not notice (Karpeles had this problem).
 It is crucial not to trust crypto currency exchanges.
 They will fail you.
 Instead we recommend LEDGER Nano S wallet and some multi-sig capable wallets.

 - There is longer list of ongoing bitcoin scams at Badbitcoin.org and here is a similar list on a French web site.

 - A major web page on scams at cointelegraph new outlet.